Hwacha: Hwacha

+One of the new hwacha types—purportedly developed by King Munjong and his younger brother Pe themselves—was the Munjong hwacha, and had interchangeable modules for a multiple rocket launcher-type weapon capable of firing 100 rocket-powered arrows or a volley gun-type weapon capable of firing 200 darts from its 50 Chongtong gun barrels.

-Another variant was the Mangam Hwacha, a boxed cart with large faces of a dokkaebi painted on all three sides.
-Armed with forty seungja-chongtongs with fourteen in the front and thirteen on the left and right sides, it required two soldiers to operate, one firing and the other reloading.
-This weapon was capable of firing 600 bullets, with each barrel holding 15 shots.
+Another variant was the Mangam hwacha, a box-cart-type hwacha with forty seungja-chongtong gun barrels (fourteen in the mid-front module; thirteen in both the left and right module).
+Each barrel held a maximum of 15 projectiles, and thus the Mangam hwacha was capable of firing up to 600 bullets per salvo.
+It required two soldiers to operate, one for aiming and firing the weapon and one for reloading.
+This type was often decorated with large dokkaebi faces painted on their three sides.

 Imjin wars (1592–1598)

-Hwachas saw action most extensively against the Japanese during their invasions of Korea.
-The hwachas were primarily placed in fortresses or citadels, and used defensively.
+Hwachas saw action most extensively against the Japanese during their invasions of Korea in the 1590s.
+They were primarily placed in fortresses or citadels, and used defensively.
 They proved decisive in many battles and were most prominent in the Battle of Haengju, in which 3,400 Koreans repelled 30,000 Japanese with the help of 40 hwachas.
-The Japanese samurai infantry, especially in the Battle of Haengju, typically advanced in dense formations, presenting ideal targets for the hwacha.
+The Japanese samurai infantry typically advanced in dense formations, presenting ideal targets for the hwacha.